JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![Compose Hot Reload](compose-hot-reload-resize.gif)

-## Add the time dependency
+## Add the `kotlinx-datetime` dependency

-To work with timezones and time calculation, you'll use the [kotlin.time](https://kotlinlang.org/docs/time-measurement.html) classes together with the multiplatform [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library.
+To work with timezones and time calculation, you'll use the [`kotlin.time`](https://kotlinlang.org/docs/time-measurement.html) classes together with the multiplatform [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime) library.

 While `kotlin.time` is always available as part of the standard library, `kotlinx-datetime` needs to be configured as an explicit dependency.
-It is a multiplatform library, and you will use it only in common code, so you need to specify the dependency only once, with [additional configuration needed only for web](#add-kotlinx-datetime-dependency-for-a-web-app).
+It is a multiplatform library, and you'll use it only in common code.
+Therefore, you have to specify the dependency only once, with [additional configuration needed only for web](#add-kotlinx-datetime-dependency-for-a-web-app).

 Following the instructions from the [library's repository](https://github.com/Kotlin/kotlinx-datetime#gradle):